iriberri/quickdetect/README.md

 *   Edge 20+
 *   Opera 8+

-Tests have taken place on both Mac and PC hardware but don't take my word for it, this is still beta.
+Tests have taken place on both Mac and PC hardware but don't take my word for it, this is still in beta.

 ## Installation